mximenes88/buildingSoftware_Assigment1/README.md

-#  Assingment for Lesson 1
+#  Assignment for Lesson 1

 ## This repository contains the exercises and code for the Building Software DSI class 1.